CaptainGouzMoew/Booking.com-Crawler/README.md

-# Booking.com Scraper
+## Booking.com Scraper
+##
 A scalable scraper that can extract all necessary hotel details from any city on Booking.com.
 Designed for research, data analysis, and personal projects requiring hotel data at scale.

-Disclaimer: This tool is intended for educational and personal use only.
-Ensure compliance with Booking.com's Terms of Service before using it at scale.
+> **Disclaimer**: This tool is intended for educational and personal use only.
+> Please ensure you comply with [Booking.com](https://www.booking.com)'s Terms of Service before using this tool at scale or in production.

 ## Features
 * **Extract hotel details**: reviews, name, rating, location, number of reviews, etc.